Perinatology.com Calculator

 • Record PI, RI, and S/D from the same high-quality tracing when possible.

-HC in the Head panel uses exact INTERGROWTH-21st fetal head circumference equations for median and standard deviation by exact gestational age.
-This field is separate from the Core-panel HC used for Hadlock 4 EFW, which keeps head assessment and EFW workflow clearly separated.
+HC in the Head panel displays INTERGROWTH-21st fetal head circumference, Hadlock HC, and the Jeanty / Chervenak legacy HC z-score comparator by exact gestational age.
+This field is separate from the Core-panel HC used for Hadlock 4 EFW, which keeps head assessment and EFW workflow clearly separated while preserving the older Biometry 3.1 HC_Jeanty pathway.

-Enter Head-panel HC and select Calculate to display INTERGROWTH-21st HC results.
+Enter Head-panel HC to display INTERGROWTH-21st, Hadlock, and Jeanty / Chervenak legacy HC results.

 How to measure head and face